ionic-team/ionic-docs/src/pages/developing/tips.md

 While the Android SDK comes with a stock emulator, it can be slow and unresponsive at times.

 [Genymotion](https://www.genymotion.com) is an alternate emulator that is faster, and still allows access to native functionality like GPS and camera.

-## Remote Debugging - iOS and Safari

-Safari can be used to debug an Ionic app on a connected iOS device.

-First, Web Inspector needs to be enabled on the connected device.

-Web Inspector can be found under `Settings > Safari > Advanced`.

-Next, head over to the Safari on a Mac and enable **Show Develop menu in menu bar** under `Safari > Preferences > Advanced`.

-The connected device should now appear in the **Develop** menu.

-From there, Safari's developer tools can be used to inspect and debug the app.

-## Remote Debugging - Android and Chrome

-Chrome DevTools can be used to debug an app when it is running in the browser through `ionic serve`, deployed to an emulator, or a physical device.

-To inspect an emulator or physical device, go to `chrome://inspect/#devices` in Chrome, and select the remote target which has the running app.

-> Note: Physical devices might need to have developer mode enabled in order to debug from Chrome.

-## Remote Debugging - VS Code Plugin

-VS Code has a dedicated plugin for debugging apps built with Cordova.

-[The plugin](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools) creates a bridge between the device and the VS Code Devtools and allows debugging to be done right in the editor.